theko2fi/automatisation-creation-compte-ftp/README.md

 Dans le fichier /etc/passwd changez le shell de l'utilisateur <username>

 Add these two lines at the end of your sudoers file.
-You can use nano to edit the sudoers file:(A faire pour tous les scripts)
+You can use nano to edit the sudoers file (A faire pour tous les scripts):

 Cmnd_Alias        CMDS = /path/to/your/script

 <username>  ALL=NOPASSWD: CMDS

 Important: Toujours vérifier que le nom d'utilisateur n'est pas vide sinon le service ssh arrêtera de fonctionner